GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 end
 ```

-## Initialization
+## The runtime environment

+A serverless environment may be somewhat different from server-based runtime
+environments you might be used to.
+Serverless runtimes often provide a simpler
+programming model, transparent scaling, and cost savings, but they do so by
+controlling how your code is managed and executed.
+The Functions Framework is
+designed around a "functions-as-a-service" (FaaS) paradigm which runs
+self-contained stateless functions that have an input and a return value.
+It's
+important to understand what that means for your Ruby code in order to get the
+most out of a cloud serverless product.

+For example, Multithreading is a core element of the Functions Framework.
+When
+you write functions, you should assume that multiple executions may be taking
+place concurrently in different threads, and you should avoid operations that
+can cause concurrency issues or race conditions.
+The easiest way to do this is
-Generally, functions should be self-contained and stateless.
-However, it is
+to make your functions self-contained and stateless.
+Avoid global variables and
+don't share mutable data between different function executions.

+Additionally, the serverless runtime may throttle the CPU whenever no actual
+function executions are taking place.
+This lets it reduce the CPU resources
+used (and therefore the cost to you), while keeping your application warmed up
+and ready to respond to new requests quickly.
+An important implication, though,
+is that you should avoid starting up background threads or processes.
+They may
+not get any CPU time during periods when your Ruby application is not actually
+executing a function.

+In the sections below, we'll discuss a few techniques and features of the
+Functions Framework to help you write Ruby code that fits well into a
+serverless paradigm.

+### Startup blocks

-sometimes useful for a function to perform one-time initialization, for example
+It is sometimes useful for a function to perform one-time initialization that
-to warm up caches, perform precomputation, or establish shared remote
+applies to many executions, for example to warm up caches, perform
-connections.
-To run code during initialization, use
+precomputation, or establish shared remote connections.
+To run code during
-{FunctionsFramework.on_startup} to define a startup block.
+initialization, use {FunctionsFramework.on_startup} to define a startup block.

 ```ruby
 require "functions_framework"